 Check your email and D2L frequently for messages from your instructors.

-For online (distance) courses, confirm the technical requirements (hardware, software, etc.) before the class begins.
+For online (remote) courses, confirm the technical requirements (hardware, software, etc.) before the class begins.

 How will you organize and track your course materials and assignments?

-If an online course includes a lecture component (through video, audio, etc.), have you set aside a specific time and private place to participate?
+If a remote course includes a lecture component (through video, audio, etc.), have you set aside a specific time and private place to participate?

 How do you manage your time to avoid last-minute cramming and panic?